taketwo/llm-ollama/README.md

 ## Usage

-First, ensure that your Ollama server is running and that you have pulled some models.
+First, ensure that the Ollama server is running and that you have pulled some models.
 You can use `ollama list` to check what is locally available.

 The plugin will query the Ollama server for the list of models.
 You can use `llm ollama list-models` to see the list; it should be the same as output by `ollama list`.
 All these models will be automatically registered with LLM and made available for prompting, chatting, and embedding.